 The Association of Estonian Cities and Municipalities (AECM) is a voluntary union established for representing the common interests and arranging co-operation of cities and rural municipalities.
 Ensuring development of local governments through joint activities is the main goal of the AECM.

 The AECM was established on 19 September 1920 as the Association of Estonian Cities.
 On February 27, 2018, the Association Status has been changed and it became the Association of Estonian Cities and Rural Municipalities.
-At present, 78 municipalities out of 79 are the members of the association.
-The local governments belonging to the association cover 99% of the population of Estonia and all Estonian regions are represented.
+At present, all 79 municipalities of Estonia are the members of the association.
+The local governments belonging to the association cover the whole population of Estonia and all Estonian regions are represented.
 The AECM is funded from the membership fees, the amount of which depends on the revenues of a member.

 Responsibilities of the AECM are:

 • Representing the interests and protecting the rights of its members in the governmental and other institutions, including negotiations with the central government;

 • Working out the position of the AECM in the issues of local government policy;

 • Arranging co-operation between local governments, their associations and unions;